jasxflowers/ZHV-0519-Customs/README.md

 # ZHV-0519 Customizations
-This repository is an ongoing set of 3d-printed customizations for the ZHV-0519 solenoid valve (Zonhen Electric Appliances).
+This repository is an ongoing set of 3d-printed customizations for the ZHV-0519 pull-type linear solenoid valve (Zonhen Electric Appliances).
 Currently includes files for: a 2-port 2-way Normally Open cap and a 3-port 2-way Normally Closed cap (default when purchasing online).
 Both files are fully parametric and meant for Autodesk Fusion 360.
 [Original documentation for the valve can be found here.](http://www.zonhen.com/solenoid/ZHV-0519-en.html)

 ## Repository Structure